 Airborne observation will be estimated 3 minutes 30 to 40 seconds in the moon's shadow at 35,000+ feet altitude at 430+ knots - view will be out the right-side windows with sun at a very comfortable elevation of 18+ degrees.

-Or if you choose ground observation at or near the airport, duration will be in the neighborhood of 2 minutes 16 seconds.
+Or if you choose ground observation, duration will be 2 minutes 10+ seconds.